Osprey Integration#

 Search Modes

-Search module and pipeline architecture
+Search module architecture

 Web Interface